Qovery/documentation/website/docs/using-qovery/configuration/database.md

 Since Qovery manages the lifecycle of your database, DO NOT change the database settings directly from within the cloud provider console (to avoid configuration drifts).
 </Alert>

-Once you request to change the version, instance type or disk size of your Managed database, the cloud provider applies the update based on its own internal rules and might cause a downtime of your database.
+Once you request to change the version, instance type or disk size of your Managed database, the cloud provider applies the update based on its own internal rules and might cause downtime of your database.

-For example, by default AWS doesn't apply major updates immediately on the database and instead it waits for a `maintenance window`.
+For example, by default AWS doesn't apply major updates immediately on the database and instead, it waits for a `maintenance window`.
 This means that your change will not be applied immediately but you can always force the change directly from your AWS console AFTER having applied the change on Qovery (to avoid configuration drifts).

 Have a look at your cloud provider documentation to know more about how version upgrades are managed: